tolauwae/phd-thesis/src/remote/remote.typ

 In @alg.binary we show the most relevant parts of #emph[interpretBinaryi64];.
 The function is used to interpret all binary operators defined by WebAssembly on 64-bit integers.
 First, it gets the two arguments for the binary operation from the operand stack (@alg.binary:pop).
 Next, the function matches the opcode with a specific operation, in our case the `i64.div_s` operation.
 If the arguments are valid for the operation, the division is executed (@alg.binary:calculate), the result is placed on the top of the stack (@alg.binary:result), and the function returns `true` indicating success (@alg.binary:success).
 When the function encounters an illegal operation such as a division by zero, it returns `false` instead (@alg.binary:trap).
 In that case, the main loop of the virtual machine will stop interpretation of the program and throw an exception, as shown on @alg.interpretation:trap in @alg.interpretation.
 Most of the code for interpreting the WebAssembly operations is structured analogously to the function highlighted in @alg.binary.

 === Resolving Debug Messages <remote:debug>
 Debug messages for WARDuino are received and parsed concurrently from the main interpretation loop, by device and communication channel specific code.
 Messages are placed on a FIFO queue.
 The interpretation loop will check this queue at the start of each iteration (@alg.interpretation, @alg.interpretation:debug).
 When the queue is not empty, exactly one message is processed.
-This means the running state of the virtual machine can change, for instance from running to paused.
+This means the execution state of the virtual machine can change, for instance from running to paused.
 If the program should be paused, the virtual machine will wait until the debug messages queue is not empty (@alg.interpretation, @alg.interpretation:wait), before continuing at the start of the interpretation loop.

 #algorithm(
     [Function to interpret operators for 64-bit integers.],